OlivierBlanvillain/cs210-2020/labs/lab-9.md

   tracingEval(Call(Call(N("gcd"), C(6)), C(9)), definitions)
 ~~~

-Execute the interpreter using `run` from an sbt console.
+Execute the interpreter using `run` from sbt.
 With the reference implementation, the trace looks as follows:

 ~~~
 gcd(6)(9)